London: The Ultimate Guide to Britain's Historic Capital

 Secret Spots

-Postman's Park - Tiny memorial garden near St Paul's honoring ordinary heroes.
-Ceramic plaques tell heartbreaking stories of Victorian bravery.
+Postman's Park near St Paul's memorializes ordinary Victorians who died saving others—ceramic plaques tell heartbreaking stories of courage.

-Little Venice - Canal boats, waterside pubs, willow trees.
-Take a narrowboat to Camden through Regent's Park.
+Little Venice where Regent's Canal meets Paddington Basin—narrowboats, waterside pubs, willow trees.
+Take a canal boat through Regent's Park to Camden.

 Lesser-Known Museums